How to Install Debian 12 on VMware Workstation 17

 Step 23

-You can continue with GNOME, the default desktop environment of the Debian system, and choose a desktop environment of your choice.
+You can continue with the default desktop of the Debian system, GNOME.
+Additionally, you can choose a desktop look you like.

 Choosing the Debian Desktop Environment